sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

 |![](photos/wire.jpg)  |  ![](photos/stripped_wire.jpg) |

 **Tinning** is the process of applying solder to exposed wire.
 It is done by using a soldering iron to melt solder into the exposed wire.
-**NOTE:** Not a lot of solder is needed, nor does it need to be wrapped compactly.

 | A wire before tinning     |  A tinned wire            |
 |:-------------------------:|:-------------------------:|